Hana Jušić

 Hana Jušić (born 1983) is a Croatian film director and screenwriter.

 A native of Šibenik, Jušić moved to Zagreb as a child.
 She majored in comparative literature and English studies at the Faculty of Humanities and Social Sciences, University of Zagreb.

 Known earlier in her career for her short films, Jušić received high acclaim for her 2016 feature film debut, Quit Staring at My Plate.

+In 2025, God Will Not Help drama film directed and written by Jušić premiered in main competition at the 78th Locarno Film Festival.
+It also competed in the Competition Programme - Feature Film at the 31st Sarajevo Film Festival.